Beercow/OneDriveExplorer/README.md

 ![file_menu](./Images/file_menu.png)  ![hive](./Images/hive.png)

 Through the preferences menu, there are options avaiable for saving the parsed dat file to JSON, CSV, and HTML.
-There is also an option to disable the hive dialog.
+There is also an option to disable the hive dialoge.

 ![preferences](./Images/preference.png)